hackeryarn/blog/content/post/making-redux-easy.md

 ## Helpers for Common Actions

-Redux-easy also provide many dispatch helpers that allow you to transform the state without ever writing a reducer.
+The final pieace of Redux-Easy are the dispatch helpers that let you transform state without ever writing a reducer.
 For simple actions dealing with an single entry, you can use `dispatchSet`, `dispatchTransform`, and `dispatchDelete`.
 For actions dealing with arrays, you can use `dispatchPush`, `dispatchFilter`, and `dispatchMap`.
-These act as you would expect and cover 80% of the actions you would want to perform on your store.
+These act as you would expect and cover 80% of the actions you will need to perform on your store.

-In the Todo MVC application, these helpers let me remove 5 out of 7 action handlers.
-I was able to keep the code closer to where it was being used, complete remove action creators, and be more explicit about what that action was doing.
+In the Todo MVC application, these helpers let me remove 5 out of 7 action handlers, keep the code closer to where it was being used, and complete remove action creators.

-With actions like `completeTodo`, I was able to reduce the traditional flow spread cross 4 files to a single function defined on the component using it:
+With actions like `completeTodo`, I reduced the traditional flow spread cross 4 files to a single function defined on the component using it:

 ```